 Having enough space to store all of your possessions can be a daily struggle.
 It can be all too easy to throw things into the garage with no sense of logic or order, which means that you really can’t find what your need when you need it, and that you aren’t maximising the space you have.
 But with these clever garage storage ideas you can make that headache a thing of the past.

 We first published this post with 8 garage storage ideas, but why stop there!
-In this 2018 update we give you 4 new space saving garage storage solutions, so let’s get started…
+In this 2023 update Jim’s Self Storage gives you 4 new space saving garage storage solutions, so let’s get started…

 Sliding ceiling storage